pulumiverse/terraform-migration-guide/README.md

 This guide wants to help you migrate your existing Terraform programs to Pulumi programs.

-## HCL Guide
+## Terraform HCL Guide

-This [guide](./hcl-guide/) aims to show you Pulumi variations on existing HCL syntax and patterns.
+This [guide](./terraform-hcl-guide/) aims to show you Pulumi variations on existing HCL syntax and patterns.

 ## tf2pulumi Guide